DedUndead/GyroCube-Prototype/README.md

 For instance, sides can be mapped to track the weather, humidity or notifications.
 What's more, functions can be assigned to special gestures, such as shaking or tapping.
-With help of additional platforms, for example "If This, Then That", GyroCube can be extended to integrate into already existing smart home environment.
+With the help of additional platforms, for example "If This, Then That", GyroCube can be extended to integrate into already existing smart home environment.

 <p align="center"><img src="https://i.imgur.com/WeUtIFV.png" alt="Functionality sketch"></p>
 <p align="center">Figure 2.
 Cube's functionality example</p>